Individual Program Plans (IPPs) & Student Learning Support Team

-Louise Dean School is in a formal partnership with Catholic Family Services and Alberta Health Services to provide ‘wrap-around’ services to students.
+Louise Dean School is in a formal partnership with Kindred and Alberta Health Services to provide ‘wrap-around’ services to students.
 Work is done collaboratively to ensure best possible outcomes for the student and the child.

 This formal partnership is further strengthened by the array of resources that each partner is able to harness to address complex needs.

-CFS at Louise Dean Center provides counselling for the students and facilities support groups for parenting teens, teen fathers, grandparents, and young women considering adoption.
-CFS also provides outreach support to young moms up to the age of 24.
+Kindred at Louise Dean Center provides counselling for the students and facilities support groups for parenting teens, teen fathers, grandparents, and young women considering adoption.
+Kindred also provides outreach support to young parents up to the age of 24.
 Staff is comprised primarily of licensed Social Workers with clinical backgrounds.
 Their role is to support the student and the child.
-In addition to counselling, Catholic Family Services provides the on-site licensed day care facility, the Dr. Clara Christie Infant Learning Centre which operates during the school week to provide care for infants under the age of eighteen months.
+In addition to counselling, Kindred provides the on-site licensed day care facility, the Dr. Clara Christie Infant Learning Centre which operates during the school week to provide care for infants under the age of eighteen months.
 The Centre is licensed to care for 60 babies.
-The trained staff assists the young mothers with parenting skills and offer regular workshops on topics of interest to the students.
+The trained staff assists the young students with parenting skills and offer regular workshops on topics of interest to the students.